 Generally speaking, VPN providers have the choice between renting or owning the servers in their network.
-Users should know whether their chosen service rents its servers, as this can have important consequences for privacy, security, and performance.
+Users should know whether their chosen service rents its servers because this can have important consequences for privacy, security, and performance.

 Unfortunately, server ownership can often be a closely-guarded secret.
 Many VPN services are reluctant to disclose when they are using rented servers.